-I am not a DEI expert.
 I have expertise in facilitation, leadership, building trust, collaboration, and other core life skills.
 I’ve been told by many my superpower is connecting people.
 I have long made diversity, equity, and inclusion (DEI) a priority and I invest time, energy, and personal and professional development in the DEI space.
-My formal education and career are, however, not rooted in DEI.
+My formal education and career are, however, not historically rooted in DEI.

 The list of experts below and included in the resources are some of the many folks that are DEI experts.
 This year more than ever I’ve been asked to consult on or speak about DEI related topics.
 Sometimes, and always with intention, I say yes – for example to facilitate conversations and for podcasts and other events where I can bring awareness to important DEI issues and point participants to valuable resources.
 I will continue doing so because it fuels my passion and purpose of activating others to thrive, and I know I can deliver.
 To other DEI-related requests I politely decline and instead suggest experts from the list below that are better able to deliver on the specific need at hand.